Implementation of FreeRTOS program¶

 In this material we explore, how to create an embedded program for the Pico in a task-based manner, allowing multiple tasks to run concurrently in the device’s RTOS.

-As hinted in previous material, FreeRTOS’s core idea is that the functionality of the program is implemented as separate tasks that run concurrently based on the device’s performance.
 The programmer has the freedom to define how the program is divided into tasks and what those tasks do internally.
 While a simple program can be implemented with just a single task, a more complex program - such as one using multiple peripheral devices - cannot easily be handled within a single task.
 Properly implemented multitasking significantly improves program's performance because tasks don’t have to wait for each other to complete.

 This is where the programmer’s design decisions come into play.
 Of course, it’s not sensible to create a separate task for every minor detail because that would consume resources allocated to the RTOS.
 It’s also reasonable to implement the internal functions of a task as functions themselves.
 For example, calculating the area of a circle doesn’t require a separate task; a simple C function suffices, which we can call from a task when needed.

-To achieve concurrent execution of tasks on a single microcontroller, the execution time must be shared among tasks (and the RTOS).
-Time sharing can be based on time-based allocation, priority-based allocation, or reactive handling of inputs or various signals as they arrive to the device.
 When sharing execution time, it’s essential to ensure that a task doesn’t take all the time, preventing other device operations from running for extended periods.
 Such a situation could occur, for instance, when a high-priority task starves lower-priority tasks by consuming all the execution time.
 Another similar scenario might arise when a task communicates with a (relatively) slow peripheral device and selfishly holds the processor during waiting periods.

-How it works in Pico¶
+How it works in Raspberry Pico running FreeRTOS?¶

 Let's see with an example picture, how different tasks can be made to work in parallel in Pico.
 In the example the following program has been implemented: